 In 2004 I was appointed Lecturer in Latin American Studies at the University of Leeds.
 I moved to a post in economic history at the University of Manchester in 2005.
 In 2010, I was appointed Senior Lecturer in Latin American History at the Institute for the Study of the Americas, School of Advanced Study, University of London.
 On 1 July 2012, I joined the Institute of the Americas at University College London as Senior Lecturer in Latin American History.

 I am currently working on a monograph on prostitution, venereal disease and state formation in Peru, c.
-1850-1950, an edited volume on the Patria Nueva, the eleven-year government of Peruvian president Augusto Leguía (1919-1930), and an edited volume on new historical perspectives on APRA, Peru’s most important political party in the twentieth century.
+1850-1950 and, with Martín Bergel, on an edited volume on new historical perspectives on APRA, Peru’s most important political party in the twentieth century.